adafruit/Adafruit_Sensor/README.md

 - **voltage**: values are in **volts** (V)
 - **color**: values are in 0..1.0 RGB channel luminosity and 32-bit RGBA format

-## The Abstraction Layer in Practice ##
+## The Unified Driver Abstraction Layer in Practice ##

-Using the sensor abstraction layer is relatively easy once a compliant driver has been created.
+Using the unified sensor abstraction layer is relatively easy once a compliant driver has been created.

 Every compliant sensor can now be read using a single, well-known 'type' (sensors\_event\_t), and there is a standardised way of interrogating a sensor about its specific capabilities (via sensor\_t).